Robertshannon96/SMFR-911-Calls/README.md

+# The Goal

+How can the first responder industry cut down on resources used on 911 calls that are not a main priority that also require waking up fire fighters in the middle of the night to respond to?

+The goal of this project is not to specifically answer this question but rather to present an overall view of this problem and the sheer amount of these types of calls fire fighters are attending.

 # Background & Motivation

 [Addicted to Awake: Sleep Deprivation in the Fire Service](https://www.fireengineering.com/2018/11/15/196617/addicted-to-awake/#:~:text=This%20coincides%20with%20Barger's%20research,did%20not%20screen%20as%20positive.) dives into the reportings of the International Journal of Cancer who reported that the likelihood of a firefighter getting cancer goes up exponentitally when the indiviudal is sleep deprived.
 It has been found that sleep deprived women have a 40% increased risk of breast cancer and sleep deprived men have a 50 % increased risk of prostate and colorectal cancer.
 On top of an increase risk of cancer, the [Institute of Medicine (US) Committee on Sleep Medicine and Research](https://pubmed.ncbi.nlm.nih.gov/20669438/) reported that less than 7 hours of consecutive sleep leads to increase risk of cardiovascular disease, anxiety, depressed mood/alcohol use, obesity and diabetes.